mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial2/README.md

 * Add Interactive:
 As part of the project, you might design an interactive website.
 If you would like to include that in the case study, the easiest way might be linking that to an image.
 We suggest this as oppose to integrating them into your case study.
 Interactives might be heavier files and be difficult to load, instantly.
 Below, there are 3 examples.

-1. Linking Interactive to html
+1. Linking Image to an Interactive html:
 ```html
 <a href="filename.html"><img src="img/filename_interactive.png" class="img-responsive"/></a>
 ```